Know Blood Glucose Levels to Manage Diabetes Perfectly

 When taking an oral glucose tolerance test (OGTT), first a fasting blood sample is collected and a sweet drink is consumed.
 After approximately 2 hours, another blood sample is collected.

-To diagnose diabetes HbA1c test is also undertaken.
+To diagnose diabetes, the HbA1c test is also undertaken.
 It measures the average blood sugar levels over 3-month durations.

 Conclusion